 Honestbee is recommended for: Gourmands who buy groceries from several places

-Singapore’s most popular supermarket now allows you to order goods online.
-Fairprice NTUC Online offers the same mid-range prices we’re grown accustomed to.
+Singapore’s most popular supermarket now allows you to order goods online from their website, FairPrice On.

-The main downside is that you have to “chope” delivery slots, usually at least the day before, and they don’t deliver on Sundays and public holidays.
+The main downside is that you have to “chope” delivery slots, usually at least the day before.
+Delivery hours are 8am to 10pm on Mondays to Saturdays, and 8am to 4pm on Sundays and public holidays.

-Fairprice NTUC Online is recommended for: Average joes and existing NTUC members
+NTUC Online is recommended for: Average Joes and existing NTUC members

 Cold Storage Online

 Cold Storage Online tends to charge higher prices for certain products, so cost will be a key consideration when ordering from them.
 That being said, some people continue to shop at Cold Storage because they sell certain premium products you might not find at your regular NTUC FairPrice.

 They only do same-day delivery for orders placed before 10am, so unless you’re an early riser, you’ll have to wait till the next day.